tkivisik/useful-bash/bash_scripting.md

 #!/usr/bin/env bash
 a=1
 if [ $a -eq 1 ]; then
-    echo a is equal to 1
+    echo "a is equal to 1"
 elif [ $a -lt 1 ]; then
-    echo a is less than 1
+    echo "a is less than 1"
 else
-    echo a is greater than 1
+    echo "a is greater than 1"
 fi
 ```